wizarin/obsidian/uni/aos/_aos_glossary.md

 Computers use high or low voltage signals for 1 or 0

-A signal is a bit and eight of them are a byte, a 'word' in the language
+A signal is a bit and an eight of them are a byte, a 'word' in the language

-There are 2 total possible inputs, meaning we count in [[base]] 2
+There are 2 total possible inputs, meaning we count in [[base]] 2, [[binary]].